ngould15/bamazon/README.md

 <h2> Customer View </h2>

+Upon running the Node application called bamazonCustomer.js, you will first see all of the items available for sale.
+Including the Product IDs, Product Name, Department, Prices and Quantity Available.

 ![Available Products on BAM-azon](../master/images/productlist.png)

 This includes views of the prompts and the responses after their selection (for the different selection options).

 Include any other screenshots you deem necessary to help someone who has never been introduced to your application understand the purpose and function of it.
 This is how you will communicate to potential employers/other developers in the future what you built and why, and to show how it works.

-Instructions
-Challenge #1: Customer View (Minimum Requirement) Create a MySQL Database called bamazon.

-Then create a Table inside of that database called products.

-The products table should have each of the following columns:

-item_id (unique id for each product)

-product_name (Name of product)

-department_name

-price (cost to customer)

-stock_quantity (how much of the product is available in stores)

-Populate this database with around 10 different products. (i.e. Insert "mock" data rows into this database and table).

-Then create a Node application called bamazonCustomer.js.
-Running this application will first display all of the items available for sale.
-Include the ids, names, and prices of products for sale.

 The app should then prompt users with two messages.